-Often employers mistakenly classify non-exempt employees as exempt.
+Often, employers mistakenly classify non-exempt employees as exempt in California.
 If this occurs, an employer may owe the employee unpaid wages.
 These may include damages for unpaid overtime or breaks never provided to the employee.

 There are many reasons why an employer may choose to misclassify an employee as exempt.

 - Not having to provide lunch or rest breaks; or

 - Financial reasons.

 It may not be immediately evident to an employee that they should be classified as non-exempt rather than exempt.

 It is essential to look for signs, like being paid by the hour, having a modest hourly pay rate, or having labor-intensive job duties.

 If your employer has wrongfully classified you as exempt, you may be able to sue for unpaid wages.

 A wrongfully classified employee might be able to recover damages for: